Market Hall Art Installation: A Moveable Feast

-The art works, based around themes of food and rural life, are suspended from the roof of the Market Hall and are a much-loved feature of this annual Festival.
-For this year’s project, Bettina has chosen the theme of A Movable Feast, though details are being kept under wraps in the lead up to the Festival.
+The artworks, based around themes of food and rural life, are suspended from the roof of the Market Hall and are a much-loved feature of this annual Festival.
+For this year’s project, Bettina has chosen the theme of A Moveable Feast, though details are being kept under wraps in the lead up to the Festival.

 Peak are looking for a dedicated group of volunteers to help them realise this fantastic project.
 You don’t need to have any prior experience of craft and making as Bettina will guide you throughout the process.